dzwietering/yogait/README.md

 ```
 You can then access the web app at: [`http://localhost:3000`](http://localhost:3000)

 The Human Pose Estimator endpoint must be available at `http://localhost:5000` for the web app to successfully start.
+Otherwise, use the IBM provided instance at `http://max-human-pose-estimator.max.us-south.containers.appdomain.cloud/model/predict` and edit the endpoint at line 270 in `public/js/main.js` accordingly.

 ### Running Local Python Script

 #### 1. Check out the python code

-All of the python scripts are located in the main folder.
+The python scripts are located in the main and `utils` folder.

 `helpers.py` and `data.py` contain helper functions for the rest of the code

 `train.py` retrains the SVM on the folders and images located in the `assets/images` folder

 `inference.py` runs a live inference demo that uses the deployed Docker image to estimate live poses

+If you don't have the local Docker image running you can edit line 7 of `utils/helpers.py` to refer to the web API similar to the edit in `main.js`.

 #### 2. Performing Live Inference